Regional Peace Building Coordinator

 - Aptitude and openness to change, with an ability to lead change management

-Salary and other conditions are offered in accordance with DRC’s Terms of Employment for international staff graded at Employment Band NM.F or competitive salary for National staff.
-Duty station:
+Contract: Salary and other conditions are offered in accordance with DRC’s Terms of Employment for international staff graded at Employment Band NM.F or competitive salary for National staff.

-one year contract with possibility of extension, subject to performance and funding.
-Commitments:
+Duration: one year contract with possibility of extension, subject to performance and funding.

 Only motivated applications that address the stipulated duties and meet the required qualifications, sent together with a CV, will be considered.